JMC-design/surface-x11/README.md

 premultiply your alpha if you want proper transparency.

 It is the callers responsibility to ensure that the surface is proper depth for the array.

+This is horribly out of date, do not use till updated.